-Students are required to submit five (5) brief responses to a Contemporary Criminal Justice issue during this semester.
+Students are required to submit five (5) brief responses to a Contemporary Criminal Justice issue during this semester through the course homepage.
 The response must be a minimum of a full paragraph in length and state both the issue being reported and the response of the student to the subject.
 Sources to consider using are newsprint, magazines, professional journals, television and/or radio news programs and internet news sites.
-A copy of the article must be submitted with the written response or the article or news program must be cited.
-As a bonus students may submit up to six (6) more responses, however under no circumstances will more than one response be accepted per week.
+A copy of the article must be submitted through attachment with the response or the article or news program must be cited.
+The five required responses must be completed in the first ten weeks of the semester so watch for due dates.
+As a bonus students may submit up to six (6) more responses, however under no circumstances will more than two (2) responses be accepted per week.